10 Less Famous Australian Snakes

 Source: public domain

-A 30-45cm snake which avoids dense forests and prefers open woodland, dry grassland and arid scrub.
-The Australian coral snake inhabits eastern Australian, but doesn’t hug the coastline like others.
+A 39cm snake (maximum 45cm) which avoids dense forests and prefers open woodland, dry grassland and arid scrubland.
+The Australian coral snake inhabits eastern Australia, but doesn’t hug the coastline like other species.
 It inhabits drier inland areas as well, such as gorges and dry creek beds.
-Australian coral snakes are identifiable by a jet black patch on the head, and then a second on the lower neck, combined with subtle white markings overlaying an orange body.

 8 Black-striped snake